 Patterns of seasonality across south-eastern Australia are variable spatially as well as temporally, owing to complex interactions between geography and decadal-scale oscillations in climate, such as the Pacific Decadal Oscillation and El Nino Southern Oscillation (Nicholls 1989; Peel, Finlayson & McMahon 2007; Ward et al. 2010).
 The lack of a strong period of cold-induced dormancy in this region means plants may flower at any time of the year.
 Flowering period was used here as an indicator species’ ability to respond reproductively to favourable conditions.

 Leaf narrowness provides two-fold information about plant ecological strategy.
-For one, narrow leaves are able to regulate temperature more efficiently and thus maintain photosynthesis hot in or highly insolated (i.e. disturbed) conditions (Cornelissen et al. 2003).
+Firstly, narrow leaves are able to regulate temperature more efficiently and thus maintain photosynthesis in hot or highly insolated (i.e. consistent with disturbed) conditions (Cornelissen et al. 2003).
 Leaf narrowness is also strongly indicative of rheophyty – the trait syndrome shared by plants adapted to growing near swift flowing, frequently flooded streams (van Steenis 1981).

 Trait dataset assembly

 The dataset for this study was assembled using measurements recorded in the field (specific leaf area, wood density), supplemented by data from published literature, private and public trait databases and Australian flora texts; see Appendix 2 a detailed bibliography of references for data.
-If multiple values were found for a single site, values were excluded if they were measured from sites that were substantially different with respect to the environmental conditions of the field site they were found in.
+If multiple values for field-measured data were found for a single site, values were excluded if they were measured from sites that were substantially different with respect to the environmental conditions of the field site they were found in.
 Remaining values were averaged.
 Single values for each trait were recorded, under the assumption that intraspecific variability is less than interspecific variability (Michaels, Benner & Hartgerink 1988; Westoby 1998).
-Leaf narrowness was not included for grasses, seed mass and flowering period were not included for ferns.
+Leaf narrowness was not included for grasses, while seed mass and flowering period were not included for ferns.

 Wood samples for wood density measurement were collected from dominant woody species present within each plot at >5% cover in shrub, sub canopy or canopy strata, and which had trunks robust enough to core (typically > 5 cm diameter at base).
 A 100 mm wood sample from each of two individuals per species was extracted using a 5.15 mm diameter, triple threaded increment borer (Haglöf, Sweden).
 Samples were extracted from the base of the main trunk, 10 cm above the leaf litter level, and air-dried at 20-45 °C. On return to the laboratory, samples were rehydrated in deionised water and 10 mm sections of mature wood were cut with a razor, using visual inspection of vessel occlusion as an indicator of maturity.
 Sections were measured to the nearest 0.01 mm (x, y and z dimensions) with callipers (Mitutoyo America, Illinois USA) to calculate wet volume, then oven-dried at 80°C for 48 hours and weighed using a microbalance (Mettler Toledo, Greifensee, Switzerland).
 Wood density was then calculated as the ratio of oven dry mass to wet volume (g/cm3).
 Site-specific values were thus available for wood density (due to collection for a concurrent project focusing on woody tissues), but for the purposes of this study, an overall mean value was calculated for species which occurred at multiple sites.
 Species for which data could not be obtained in the field were assigned values from the Global Wood Density Database (Chave et al. 2009).